TeriAnn's Guide to Aladdin Mantle Lamps

 I think this is the last box style used for the cap mantle before they were discontinued.

-The Cap mantle shown above appears to be a hybrid of a cap mantle base with a newish wire frame and bag attached.
+The Aladdin Cap mantle shown above appears to be a hybrid of a cap mantle base with a newish wire frame and bag attached.
 Cap mantles were discontinued in the mid 1920's and most collectors consider the few surviving unburned examples to be to rare and too valuable to burn.
 The solution is to remove the support wire off a used cap mantle frame and fit a new wire support and new mantle bag to the Cap mantle base.
 This allows you to burn model 1 and 2 lamps at the cost of modern mantles.
 Of course you need to find an old cap mantle base first.

 KoneKap Mantle: